 Yet a finite love can never touch our souls.
 An object that had to be created itself will never be able to reach beyond creation with hope or meaning.
 If we have been made by God and for God, and if knowing and following God is the essence of life, then any other kind of life is a departure from our original design and thus, by definition, can never fully satisfy us.
 The story of God becoming one of us and coming near reminds us that we are meant to flourish and function as human beings in the context of a love story, in the participatory framework of a life with God through Jesus Christ.
-“Even now,” declares the LORD, “return to me with all your heart… Return to the LORD your God, for he is gracious and compassionate, slow to anger and abounding in love.”(2) Even now, he who became flesh that life could dwell among us seeks your will, your heart, your all.
+“Even now,” declares the LORD, “return to me with all your heart… Return to the LORD your God, for he is gracious and compassionate, slow to anger and abounding in love.”(2) Even now, in this new year, he who became flesh that life could dwell among us seeks your will, your heart, your all.

 Stuart McAllister is global support specialist at Ravi Zacharias International Ministries in Atlanta, Georgia.